robbal5/Wanderlust/README.md

 ![Screenshot](Booking.gif)

 Signed in users can create and manage bookings across properties on the site.
-The booking feature incorporates a third party calendar software to allow for seamless date ranges to be selected and managed in the creation process.
+The booking feature incorporates a third party calendar library to allow for seamless date ranges to be selected and managed in the creation process.
 Bookings take into account existing reservations against a given property, so properties are not able to be double booked.
-Each user has a trips page where they can manage their upcoming reservations, as well as view any past trips they had taken.
+Each user has a trips page where they can manage their upcoming reservations, as well as view any past trips they have taken.

 ## Technical Challenges